This is the multi-page printable view of this section. Click here to print.

 Server nameRequiredUser-created GPU Node name

-• User can check the number of cores, memory capacity, GPU type and count of the created resources
+• Users can view the number of cores, memory capacity, and GPU type and quantity of the resources they created

-3. GPU Node List Click the resource to view detailed information.
-GPU Node Details You will be taken to the page.
+3. On the GPU Node List page, click the resource for which you want to view detailed information.
+You will be taken to the GPU Node Details page.

 • GPU Server Details At the top of the page, status information and descriptions of additional features are displayed.